nil-two/ltsvp/README.md

 $ ltsvp OPTION...
 [FILE]...

 Options:
+  -k, --keys=LIST
+                 select only these keys (required)
+  -D, --output-delimiter=STRING
-  -k, --keys=LIST          select only these keys (required) -d, --delimiter=STRING   use STRING to separate parts (default: \t) -r, --remain-ltsv        print selected parts as LTSV
+                 use STRING to separate parts (default: \t) -r, --remain-ltsv
+                 print selected parts as LTSV
+  --help
-      --help               display this help text and exit --version            display version information and exit
+                 display this help text and exit --version
+                 output version information and exit

 LIST is made up of keys separated by commas. host           # Select host